Heidi Nordby Lunde

 Heidi Nordby Lunde (born 3 February 1973) is a Norwegian politician for the Conservative Party.
 A deputy representative to the Storting, she met regularly from 2013, and has been ordinary member of the Storting since 2017.

 Political career

+Parliament

 Lunde was elected as deputy to the Parliament of Norway from Oslo in 2013.
 She met as deputy for Ine Marie Eriksen Søreide, and was member of the Standing Committee on Finance and Economic Affairs from 2013 to 2017.
 She was elected ordinary representative to the Storting for the period 2017–2021, and was member of the Standing Committee on Labour and Social Affairs during this period.
 She was re-elected to the Storting for the period 2021–2025, and a member of the Standing Committee on Finance and Economic Affairs from 2021.

+In 2020 she was one of the signatories of the "Call for Inclusive Feminism," a document which led to the establishment of the Initiative for Inclusive Feminism.

+Leader of the Oslo Conservative Party

-She served as the leader of the Oslo Conservatives from 2018 to 2022.
+She served as the leader of the Oslo Conservatives from 2018 to 2022, with Eirik Lae Solberg as deputy leader.
+The duo were re-elected in 2020.